microsoft/qlib/docs/component/estimator.rst

 Introduction
 ===================

 The components in `Qlib Framework <../introduction/introduction.html#framework>`_ are designed in a loosely-coupled way.
-Users could build their own quant research workflow with these components like `Example <http://TODO_URL>`_
+Users could build their own Quant research workflow with these components like `Example <https://github.com/microsoft/qlib/blob/main/examples/train_and_backtest.py>`_

-Besides, ``Qlib`` provides more user-friendly interfaces named ``Estimator`` to automatically run the whole workflow defined by a config.
+Besides, ``Qlib`` provides more user-friendly interfaces named ``Estimator`` to automatically run the whole workflow defined by configuration.
 A concrete execution of the whole workflow is called an `experiment`.
 With ``Estimator``, user can easily run an `experiment`, which includes the following steps:

 - Data